yunojuno/django-impersonate/README.rst

 django-impersonate |nlshield|
 ==============================
 :Info: Simple application to allow superusers to "impersonate" other non-superuser accounts.
-:Version: 1.4.1
+:Version: 1.5
 :Author: Peter Sanchez (http://www.petersanchez.com)

 Python / Django Support
 =======================

-* Python 3.6+ for Django versions 1.11 - 2.2
+* Python 3.6+ for Django versions 1.11, 2.2 and 3.0

-**Note:** As of version 1.4 we are only officially supporting Python 3.6+ and Django 1.11+.
+**Note:** As of version 1.4 we are only officially supporting Python 3.6+ and following the Django support schedule.
+Meaning we can only guarantee support for the Django versions actively supported by the Django project.
 However, older versions of Python and Django should continue to work.
 We just will not guarantee it.

 Dependencies
 ============